TorbenJakobsen/decimaldate/README_pypi.rst

 The source code is hosted on GitHub at https://github.com/TorbenJakobsen/decimaldate

-An installer for the latest released version is available at PyPI.
+An installer for the latest released version is available at PyPI_.

 .. code:: bash